maciejkos/starter-hugo-research-group/content/terms.md

 date: 2022-02-14T06:34:03.640Z
 summary: ""
 ---
-Northeastern University, Department of Electrical and Computer Engineering
+**Project Name**: FOCI (Focus on Cognitive Impairments)

-Names of Investigators: Sumientra Rampersad, PhD; Michael (Misha) Pavel, Phd; Maciej Kos
+**Organization**: Northeastern University, Department of Electrical and Computer Engineering

-Title of Project: FOCI Study
+**Investigators**: Sumientra Rampersad, PhD; Michael (Misha) Pavel, Phd; Maciej Kos

 **What is the goal of this study?**

-The goal of this research is to develop a new mobile technology for monitoring changes in memory and attention.
+The goal of this research is to develop new mobile technology for monitoring changes in memory and attention.
+Your data may help develop new ways for detecting and tracking changes in cognitive impairments as well as advance our understanding of conditions such as mild cognitive impairment and subject cognitive decline.
+Your participation will likely help this research and technology reach its full potential.

 **What is the key information about this project?**

 The study consists of:

 * Three in-person meetings in our lab, of 2 to 3 hours each.
 * The first in-person session will take place after you are enrolled in the study.
 The second meeting will take place after 6 months.
 The third meeting will take place after 12 months.

 The procedures that you will be asked to complete include: